1-800-550-5538

-The Breakdown: FHA Mortgage Insurance
+FHA Mortgage Insurance

-FHA Mortgage Insurance Explained
+Upfront FHA Mortgage Insurance Premium

+The upfront mortgage insurance premium is one lump sum, which can either be paid by increasing your interest rate to cover the cost or added to your loan amount.
 And that’s a great feature of the FHA loan program, adding the cost of MI to the loan amount rather than coming out of pocket for the full amount.

-How Much Does FHA Mortgage Insurance Cost?
+Monthly FHA Mortgage Insurance Premium

 An Example Of FHA Mortgage Insurance Cost

-Does FHA Mortgage Insurance Impact DTI?
+Does FHA mortgage insurance impact DTI?

 Yes.
 The monthly FHA Mortgage Insurance payment you make gets calculated in your Debt-To-Income ratio along with your mortgage payment, property taxes, and property insurance.
 If you have a monthly HOA fee, that will also be included in the DTI calculation.